 It is important to monitor and review your progress, so you can see how you are tracking and measuring the effectiveness of your initiatives.
 Use information from employees, health and safety committees, audits and Human Resources.

 With all the data gathered, it’s important to create an action plan.
-Heads up have an action planning template you can use.
+Healthy Workplaces SA has a free action planning template you can download here.

 Over to you